Museums, Art Collection, Science & Technology Museum, History Museum

 3. Consider Visibility

-- Referring back to your inventory, identify items that are candidates for visible storage.
+- Refer back to your inventory and identify items that are candidates for visible storage.

-- Think about various ways that these items could be displayed in visible storage while still maintaining an optimal preservation environment and ensuring security.
+- Think about various ways items could be stored while increasing visibility, maintaining an optimal preservation environment, and ensuring security.

 - Get design inspiration from other museums’ visible storage projects.